-Anyone found guilty of driving of an alcohol- or drug-related offence is automatically forbidden from driving.
+Anyone found guilty of impaired driving or driving with too much drugs or alcohol in their blood is automatically forbidden from driving.
 The Société d’assurance automobile du Québec (SAAQ or licence bureau) cancels the person’s driver’s licence.

 The length of time the person cannot drive is called the prohibition period.
 It depends on the specific offence and whether the person was found guilty of similar offences in the past.

 Usually, the person must wait until the prohibition period ends to get a new licence.
 But in some situations, the person can get a special licence, called a restricted licence, before the period ends.

 This article explains the main rules on

 - restricted licences, and

 - getting a new licence after the prohibition period.